opencast/opencast/docs/guides/admin/docs/configuration/basic.md

 processed media.
 At least not without an extra amount of work involving modifications to the database.
 That is why you should think about this setting carefully.

-Second, adjust the binding address in `org.ops4j.pax.web.cfg` and `jetty-opencast.xml`.
+Second, adjust the binding address in `org.ops4j.pax.web.cfg`.
 The binding address can be set to `0.0.0.0` for general network access.

 The property to modify in `org.ops4j.pax.web.cfg` is:

     org.ops4j.pax.web.listening.addresses=127.0.0.1

-In `jetty-opencast.xml`, modify:
+It may be necessary to adjust the jetty http connector idleTimeout value for processing large files in some configurations.
+To do so, uncomment this line in `org.ops4j.pax.web.cfg`:

+    org.ops4j.pax.web.config.file=${karaf.etc}/jetty-opencast.xml

+and modify the host and if necessary port values in `jetty-opencast.xml` to match the ops4j configuration:

     <Set name="host">127.0.0.1</Set>